Vincent440/bamazon/README.md

-# Bamazon Command Line Application.
+# Bamazon Command Line Application

 Welcome to my BAMAZON app.
 This Application is an Amazon-like storefront display in command line tables through Node.js.